Orange-OpenSource/Cool-Chic/README.md

 Cool-chic (pronounced <span class="ipa">/kul ʃik/</span> as in French 🥖🧀🍷) is a <b>low-complexity</b>  neural image codec based on __overfitting__.
 With only <b>2 000 multiplication / decoded pixel</b>, it offers coding performance on par with HEVC.

-More information available in the paper: [_COOL-CHIC: Coordinate-based Low Complexity Hierarchical Image Codec_](https://arxiv.org/abs/2212.05458), Ladune et al.
+More information available on [Cool-chic page](https://orange-opensource.github.io/Cool-Chic/) or in the paper: [_COOL-CHIC: Coordinate-based Low Complexity Hierarchical Image Codec_](https://arxiv.org/abs/2212.05458), Ladune et al.

 📢📢📢 __New paper coming soon!__ 📢📢📢